-Lately I’ve been seeing quite a few queries telling me about multiple projects, as well as multiple e-queries from the same author.
-I totally understand the sentiment — people justifiably grow attached to their work and they want an agent who is going to be able to champion all their projects.
-Also, taste is subjective and different agents might respond differently to different projects, uh, differently.
+When I was a literary agent I saw quite a few queries telling me about multiple projects, other times I would get a series of queries from the same author.
+I totally understand the sentiment.
+People grow attached to all of their various works and they want an agent who is going to be able to champion all their projects.